Noah Mills: Acting

-In 2018, Mills starred in The Brave as Sgt.
-Joseph "McG" McGuire, along with Mike Vogel and Anne Heche.
-He played a combat medic working within an elite group of army intelligence officers.
+In 2018, Mills co-starred with Mike Vogel and Anne Heche in the NBC military drama The Brave as Sgt.
+Joseph "McG" McGuire, a combat medic working within an elite group of army intelligence officers.
+In 2019, Mills starred in NBC's crime thriller The Enemy Within as Special Agent Jason Bragg, alongside Jennifer Carpenter and Morris Chestnut.
+Both shows were cancelled after one season.

-In 2019, Mills starred in The Enemy Within as Special Agent Jason Bragg, along with Jennifer Carpenter and Morris Chestnut.
+In 2020, Mills appeared in the Disney+ superhero series The Falcon and the Winter Soldier.

-In 2020, Mills joined the cast of The Falcon and the Winter Soldier.
+In 2021, Mills was cast in the main role of Special Agent Jesse Boone in the CBS crime drama series NCIS: Hawaiʻi.
+The series ended in 2024 after three seasons.

-In 2021, Mills was selected to play the supporting role as Jesse in the CBS crime drama series NCIS: Hawaiʻi.
+In 2025, Mills joined the cast of CBS medical-mystery drama Watson in a recurring role, reuniting with his The Enemy Within co-star Morris Chestnut.